 Pegmatite is my new favorite rock!
-We got up close and personal with this rock type on a recent trip to Ouray, Colorado, we had the great fortune of spending a few hours at the Black Canyon of the Gunnison National Park.
+We got up close and personal with this rock type on a recent trip to Ouray, Colorado.
+We had the great fortune of spending a few hours at the Black Canyon of the Gunnison National Park.
 It was a most spectacular experience!
 I highly recommend a visit to this National Park to anyone who appreciates geologic forces paired with natural beauty.
 It is a ways off the interstate but worth the extra drive time.

 Pegmatite is an intrusive igneous rock.
 It is formed when magma, the molten rock under the surface of the earth, solidifies while still under the surface.
 That’s what makes it intrusive.
 Magma can also flow and harden outside the surface.
 Lava is an example of an extrusive igneous rock.